 - fresh ground black pepper to own taste

-- Heat a cast iron skillet on medium heat before adding 6 slices of bacon, cook till 3/4 of the way done.
+- Heat a cast iron skillet over medium heat before adding 6 slices of bacon, cook until 3/4 of the way done.
 Remove from the cast iron skillet and reserve on a plate till needed.
 Drain the bacon grease off into a heat safe container to use for another recipe such as biscuits, etc.

 - Chop one Vidalia onion and dice about 1/2 cup green bell pepper.